Dpolar96/Machine-Learning-with-Python/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

-This is an individual machine learning project in which the goal was to determine whether a Game of Thrones character was alive based on certain characteristics, such as their noble status, culture, whether they are married or their parents are alive among other characteristics.
-This project included also data imputation to fill in missing values as well feature engineering over some other characteristics based on the data.
+This is an individual machine learning project in which the goal was to determine whether the wight of newborn babies and selecting the best model for determining it.
+This model also includes data imputation for missing values and the criteria for selecting the final model is the Training Score, Testing Score, and the gap between both.

 ### Built With